All Episodes

 There are no graduates.

-There are no degrees, there are no grades.
+There are no grades.

-The uh the learning never stops.
+The learning never stops.

-Punkin is fine.
+Pumpkin is fine.

-She's uh got medicine uh that that uh bladder uh inflammation.
+She's got medicine that bladder inflammation.

-She's fine now, more feistiness.
+She's fine now, more feisty.

-She actually rolled my cigar off the desk last night, I guess sending me a message.
+She actually rolled my cigar off the desk last night.

 She actually jumped up on the desk and meowing a lot.

-Uh she was meowing like crazy last night.
+She was meowing like crazy last night.

-This cat, as I I've told you, this gets me in trouble when I say this, but this little cat has taught me more about women than practically anything else the rest of my life.
+This cat, as I've told you, this gets me in trouble when I say this, but this little cat has taught me more about women than practically anything else the rest of my life.

-Here I've just built up some goodwill with a touching compassionate story about my cat, and I blow it with that joke that people will not understand.
+Here, I've just built up some goodwill with a touching, compassionate story about my cat, and I blow it with that joke that people will not understand.

 I just don't trust it.

-So I got in here today, and I really wasn't gonna pay much attention to this, and I read a piece by Debbie Schlossel at her um at her blog, Debbie Schlossel.com, uh, and she starts out this way.
+So I got in here today, and I really wasn't going to pay much attention to this.

-She says, for almost six years we've heard the constant chorus, Muslims in America are different.
+She says, for almost six years, we've heard the constant chorus, Muslims in America are different.

-On 9-11, uh we were told that American Muslims would never commit the attacks like those perpetrated upon 3,000 Americans on 9-11, that those 19 were different, that they hijacked their religion.
+On 9-11, we were told that American Muslims would never commit the attacks like those perpetrated upon 3,000 Americans on 9-11.

-On July 7, 7-7 Great Britain, we were told the European Muslims are different.
+On July 7th, 7-7 Great Britain, we were told the European Muslims are different.

 We were told that American Muslims would never try to blow up subways and train stations here, unlike those in London who did it twice, and those in Madrid who killed far more on their train.